2shortplanks/Testmoreish/README.txt

    marked as succeded or failed.)

-   When tests are planned a table is inserted into the webpage in the div with the id "testmoreish" (or in the body if no such div exists.)
+   When tests are planned a table is inserted into the webpage in the div with the id "testmorish" (or in the body if no such div exists.)
 This table contains a row for each planned test.
    When the tests are executed these rows are updated and colorised to indicate the name and result of the test respectivly.